Skip to main content

 Listing agents

-To list all agents, run the following command: Use the orchestrate agents list command to list all agents in your environment.
-You can also use the --verbose (-v) flag to get detailed information about each agent in JSON format.
+Use the orchestrate agents list command to list all agents in your environment.
+You can filter by agent type and get detailed information using the available flags.

 BASH